zachpino/digital-media-s18/week4/homework.md

 https://www.w3schools.com/cssref/default.asp

 Each animation should have its own labeled button, and each animation should be meaningfully unique.
-Watch yourself showing these emotions in the mirror to gain some ideas if you're stuck.
+Watch yourself showing these emotions in the mirror to gain some ideas if you're stuck, or explore how mobile apps try to communicate similar personality in their UI elements.

 - Joy
 - Sadness